About

 In 2014, he was a Fellow at the Gilmore International Keyboard Festival and one of two Americans who participated in the 8th International Tchaikovsky Competition for Young Musicians in Moscow, Russia.
 Szefer had his Chicago Symphony Center orchestral debut with the Paderewski Symphony Orchestra in November 2015.

 Szefer is an active chamber musician and was a member of the Walden Trio, a piano trio formed in 2016 at the Mount Royal Conservatory in Calgary, AB.
 As a part of Walden, he has performed throughout Canada, the United States, Mexico, and Norway.
-In May 2018, The group competed in South Bend, Indiana, at the 45th Fischoff Chamber Competition.
+In May 2018, the group competed at the 45th Fischoff Chamber Competition in South Bend, Indiana.
 Later that summer, they participated in the first Festival del Lago in Ajijic, Mexico.
-Walden attended the Trondheim International Chamber Academy in Norway and had the opportunity to collaborate with Asbjørn Nørgaard, violist of the Danish String Quartet, and worked under musicians from the group Stockholm Syndrome, as well as Joseph Kalichstein.
+Walden attended the Trondheim International Chamber Academy in Norway and had the opportunity to collaborate with Asbjørn Nørgaard, violist of the Danish String Quartet, and work under musicians from the group Stockholm Syndrome and Joseph Kalichstein.
 He has performed with artists such as Desmond Hoebig and Andrés Cárdenes.

 During his time in Calgary, Daniel spent three years in Calgary Pro Musica’s Young Artist Development Program.
-As a member of the program, he has gone to elementary schools throughout the city, giving music education workshops and assemblies focusing on literacy and appreciation.
+As a member of the program, he has visited elementary schools throughout the city, delivering music education workshops and assemblies that focus on literacy and appreciation.

-In February 2020, he performed Chopin’s Concerto No.2 with the Calgary Philharmonic and Karl Hirzer for their PhilKids Benefit concert.
+In February 2020, he performed Chopin’s Concerto No. 2 with the Calgary Philharmonic and Karl Hirzer at their PhilKids Benefit concert.
 That same month, he was a Quarter-Finalist in the National Chopin Competition in Miami, FL.

 Most recently, Szefer was a semi-finalist in the 67th Kosciuszko Foundation Chopin Piano Competition and was awarded the Szymanowski Prize for the best performance of a Work by Karol Szymanowski.
 In May, he was a winner of the 2022 Evanston Music Club Scholarship Competition.